Team

-Our research team is comprised of an interdisciplinary, intercultural group of scholars from across the globe: Lebanon, Iran, Vietnam, China, and the United States.
+Our research team has included an interdisciplinary, intercultural group of scholars from across the globe: member are Uzbek, Palestinian-Lebanese-America, Vietnamese, Chinese, Iranian, and American.

 Team Members: